JoshOrndorff/recipes/text/3-entrees/off-chain-workers/transactions.md

 - Signing the `call` and `extra`, also called signed extension, and
 - Making the call(`call`, which includes the call paramters) and passing the sender `address`, signature of the data `signature`, and its signed extension `extra` on-chain as a transaction.

-We also define `SignedExtra` data type later in the runtime.
+`SignedExtra` data type is defined later in the runtime.

 src: [`runtimes/ocw-runtime/src/lib.rs`](https://github.com/substrate-developer-hub/recipes/tree/master/runtimes/ocw-runtime/src/lib.rs)